Gender role: In Marriage

 The institution of marriage influences gender roles, inequality, and change.
-In the United States, gender roles are communicated by the media, social interaction, and language.
-Through these platforms society has influenced individuals to fulfill from a young age the stereotypical gender roles in a heterosexual marriage.
-Roles traditionally distributed according to biological sex are increasingly negotiated by spouses on an equal footing.
+In the United States, the media, social interaction, and language communicate gender roles.
+Through these platforms, society has influenced individuals to fulfill from a young age the stereotypical gender roles in a heterosexual marriage.
+Spouses increasingly negotiate roles traditionally assigned by biological sex on an equal footing.

 In the U.S., marriage roles are generally decided based on gender.
 For approximately the past seven decades, heterosexual marriage roles have been defined for men and women based on society's expectations and the influence of the media.
 Men and women are typically associated with certain social roles, dependent upon the personality traits associated with those roles.
-Traditionally, the role of the homemaker is associated with a woman and the role of a breadwinner is associated with a male.
+Traditionally, the role of the homemaker is associated with a woman, and the role of a breadwinner is associated with a male.

 In the U.S., single men are outnumbered by single women at a ratio of 100 single women to 86 single men, though never-married men over the age of 15 outnumber women by a 5:4 ratio (33.9% to 27.3%) according to the 2006 U.S. Census American Community Survey.
 The results are varied between age groups, with 118 single men per 100 single women in their 20s, versus 33 single men to 100 single women over 65.

 The numbers also vary between countries.
 For example, China has many more young men than young women, and this disparity is expected to increase.
 In regions with recent conflict, such as Chechnya, women greatly outnumber men.